header logo

 14. Juice (Vig): Also known as "vig" or "vigorish", this is the fee that the bookmaker collects from the player when placing a bet.
 This is how the bookmaker ensures profit, even when both sides place equal bets.

-15. Arbitrage Betting: This is a betting strategy where the player bets on all possible outcomes of an event at different odds at different bookmakers to ensure profit regardless of the outcome.
+15. Arbitrage Betting: This is a betting strategy where the player bets on all possible outcomes of an event at different odds from various bookmakers to ensure profit regardless of the outcome.

-16. Straight Bet: A simple bet on a single outcome, such as a team winning or a higher or lower total score.
+16. Straight Bet: A simple bet on a single outcome, such as a team winning or the total score being higher or lower than the bookmaker's set line.

-17. Outright Bet: This is a bet on the final outcome of a tournament, such as a bet on who will win a tournament before the season starts.
+17. Outright Bet: This is a bet on the outcome of a tournament, such as predicting the winner before the season starts.

 18. In-Play Betting: This type of bet is made while the match is in progress, with the odds changing based on the progress of the match.